Jewish India Tour

 - All sightseeing costs.

-- All travel within India, including flights, transfers, boat and ferry trips, and air-conditioned buses.
+- All travel within India, including flights, boat and ferry trips, transfers to and from airport, and air-conditioned buses.

 - Fully escorted by highly experienced, English-speaking guide from arrival until departure.

 - Specialized talks about Jewish India and get-togethers with members of the local Jewish communities.